autonity/autonity-oracle/reporter/README.md

         Vote without commitment of current round but with last round data.

 All of the above data reporting scenario is valid and normal reports.
 Any missing of report from this set is accountable for penalty protocol.
+#### New Update Symbols Event
+    - Update symbols happens at round N, it notify msg(newSymbols, N+1) to the oracle server. then the oracle server are going to use the new symbols when new round right after the notification event.